EOFY Offer: 90% off your plan for your first 3 months

 Key takeaways

-• Document your current work processes and identify common inefficiencies like double handling, momentum loss, and poor task sequencing, then redesign workflows to eliminate bottlenecks and improve communication between team functions.
+• Document your processes, identify blockers like double handling and poor sequencing, then redesign workflows to cut waste and improve output.

 What is productivity?